obiwanjacobi/Zsharp/src/Zsharp/AST/readme.md

 - Intrinsic Symbols contain the built-in compiler types and functions.
 - File Symbols contain all the globals of a code file, including imported external symbols.
 - Function Symbols contain all the symbols defined inside a function.
-- Code Block Symbols contain the symbols defined in a scope of code (inside a function).
+- Code Block Symbols contain the symbols defined in a scope of code (at global level or inside a function).
 - External Module Symbols contain all symbols for imported modules in a file.

-`AstSymbolEntry` instances are put in the symbol table where the symbol is defined.
+`AstSymbol` instances are stored in the symbol table that represent the scope they were encountered at.
 For example a function definition will be placed in the file's symbol table.
-That symbol entry will record any references to the function and/or defined aliases.
+That symbol entry will be linked to any references to the function and/or defined aliases found elsewhere.
+If an `AstSymbol` instance does not contain a definition, its parent (recursively) will.

 The `TryResolve` method on AstXxxxReference types is used to resolve the symbol entry with the definition for that reference.
-The symbol entries are rearranged (merged) to add the reference to the definition's symbol entry.
+This is done by searching parent symbol tables for the same symbol name and linking the resulting `AstSymbol` instances.

 ### TryResolve

 After the AST is built, the resolve-definition phase is started.
 This will walk (visitor) the AST tree and check if each AST node has a symbol definition.
 The `TryResolve` on an AST node (for a reference) searches the Symbol Table hierarchy for a symbol entry of the same name with a symbol definition set.
-When found the reference is merged into the symbol entry of the definition and deleted.
+When found the symbol of the reference is linked to the symbol entry of the definition.

 ### Resolve Function References